AdaCore/training_material/courses/fundamentals_of_ada/README.md

 These prefixes should be used by the "spec_" courses.
 New modules should use the highest available number (leaving everything below for normal courses)

+## New Naming Scheme

+Under the new naming scheme being introduced via epic https://gitlab.adacore-it.com/groups/feng/training/-/epics/43, we will treat every concept as a module, and variations on the concept (intro/advanced/etc) will have its variation tagged onto the end of the module name.
+So, for example, the "Basic Types" module will be appear in the directory as follows

+   * ``030_basic_types`` - folder where all the subsections are stored
+   * ``030_basic_types.rst`` - the most common collection of subsections (used for *standard_course.txt* and *opat.txt*)
+   * ``030_basic_types-in_depth`` - the dash separates the module from the modifier.
+In this case, **in_depth** should mean a deep-dive replacement for the original module
+   * ``030_basic_types-extras`` - hopefully, the **extras** modifier should be an indication that this is *in addition to* the base module